-Hailing from Wigan in the north-west of England (UK), Deepshade are steadily gaining recognition for their formidable and uncompromising grungy alternative-psych rock identity that draws from the fundamental elements of influential artists such as Nirvana, Queens Of The Stone Age, Led Zeppelin and Black Sabbath whilst incorporating aspects of The Doors, Soundgarden and Pink Floyd amongst many others.
+Hailing from Wigan in the north-west of England (UK), Deepshade are steadily gaining recognition for their formidable and uncompromising grungy alternative-psych rock identity, laced with psych and stoner vibes, that draws from the fundamental elements of influential artists such as Nirvana, Queens Of The Stone Age, Led Zeppelin and Black Sabbath whilst incorporating aspects of The Doors, Soundgarden, Spindrift and Pink Floyd amongst many others.

 Forming in late 2013 by David Rybka (Vox/Guitar), Tom Doherty (Bass) and Paul Barlow (Drums) the eclectic trio mutually aspired to create a genuinely sonic experience that delivers something fresh to the British music scene.
 With an established following throughout England's northern territories, cultivated by a flurry of explosive live shows, Deepshade were brought to a wider audience through airplay support from BBC Introducing and a plethora of alternative radio stations within the UK, Europe and USA.